BrendanCook44/Computer-Graphics-With-Modern-OpenGL/README.md

 ```

 2. Open OpenGLCourseApp.sln
-3. Compile and run the progrma
+3. Compile and run the program